 - Ask specific questions: “Does the prototype’s weight meet your expectations?” or “Is the button placement easy to use?”

-- Record feedback in a shared document (Por exemplo, Google Docs, Trello) to track changes for future iterations.
+- Record feedback in a shared document (por exemplo, Google Docs, Trello) to track changes for future iterations.

 Yigu Technology’s View on Rapid Prototype Machining

 Na tecnologia Yigu, we believe rapid prototype machining is more than just “making a model”—it’s a bridge between design and market.
-Priorizamos a velocidade sem cortar cantos: our team uses advanced CAD software to optimize designs for machining, selects materials based on real-world use cases, and tests every prototype with CMMs and functional tools.
+Priorizamos a velocidade sem atalhos: our team uses advanced CAD software to optimize designs for machining, selects materials based on real-world use cases, and tests every prototype with CMMs and functional tools.
 We also offer flexible options, from 24-hour 3D printing for urgent projects to CNC machining for high-precision parts.
 By focusing on customer feedback, we help turn prototypes into successful products faster—saving time and resources for our clients.

 Perguntas frequentes

 A2: Yes—if the material is compatible with rapid machining methods.
 Por exemplo, if your final product uses aluminum, you can CNC machine an aluminum prototype.
-For materials that are hard to machine (Por exemplo, fibra de carbono), you can use a similar material (Por exemplo, carbon fiber-infused plastic) for the prototype to simulate performance.
+For materials that are hard to machine (por exemplo, fibra de carbono), you can use a similar material (por exemplo, carbon fiber-infused plastic) for the prototype to simulate performance.

-A3: Primeiro, work with your machining team to find the root cause (Por exemplo, material, projeto, or machining error).
+A3: Primeiro, work with your machining team to find the root cause (por exemplo, material, projeto, or machining error).
 Então, update the CAD model or adjust the process—for example, if a 3D-printed part is too brittle, switch to a stronger filament (like PETG) or increase layer adhesion.
 Retest the revised prototype until it meets your requirements.